swttt/com.swttt.devicegroups/README.md

 ### 1.2.0 Road Map

 - Allow All to be selected in setup, to show all capabilities, if performance is not an issue.
-- Update capability setup screen to initially show loading status.
-- ~~Allow calculated method to be changed when adding a device.~~
 - Alphabetical ordering of items.
 - Update categories to be tiles & addition of icons for all categories.
-- Addition of all new capabilities